progrium/skypipe/README.md

 ## Using Skypipe

 Skypipe combines named pipes and netcat and gives you even more power in a simpler tool.
-Here is a simple example using an unnamed skypipe like you would a regular named pipe in order to gzip a file across shells:
+Here is a simple example using skypipe like you would a named pipe in order to gzip a file across shells:

 	$ skypipe | gzip -9 -c > out.gz